 Pedestrians must be aware of their surroundings while walking with motor vehicles nearby.
 Although pedestrians have rights on the road, they also have the responsibility to follow safety rules.

-If you regularly walk along the water or in town, you should know the traffic laws for Sandusky pedestrians, as well as for motorists.
+If you regularly walk along the water or in town, you should know the traffic laws for pedestrians, as well as for motorists.
 However, in the event that you are injured by a negligent motorist while you are walking responsibly, a skilled pedestrian attorney may be able to help you recover damages.

 What are the Traffic Laws Regarding Pedestrians?